Don Saunders: Background

 Saunders played his junior rugby league for the Toowoomba All Whites.
-His nephew, Tom Dearden, is a professional rugby league player for the Brisbane Broncos.
+His nephew, Tom Dearden, is a professional rugby league player for the North Queensland Cowboys.

 Playing career

 In Round 10 of the 1994 NSWRL season, Saunders made his first grade debut for the Gold Coast Seagulls, coming off the bench in their 12–30 loss to the South Sydney Rabbitohs at the Sydney Football Stadium.
 It was his only appearance for the club.

 In 1996, Saunders played for the Toowoomba Clydesdales in the inaugural season of the Queensland Cup.
 On 31 August 1996, he captained the Clydesdales in their 8–6 Grand Final win over the Redcliffe Dolphins.

 In 1997, Saunders joined the South Queensland Crushers, playing 13 games for the club that season.